sangeetha-murugesan-sda9/ToDolist_final/README.md

 *The application will allow a user to create new tasks, assign them a title and due date, time ,location,status,project category and choose a project for that task to belong to.They will need to use a text based user interface via the command-line.
-Once they are using the application, the user should be able to also edit(update title and due date, time ,location,status,project category in the task list),sort tasks by title, due date, time ,location,status, project category in the task list, mark as done or remove tasks,list all tasks.
+Once they are using the application, the user should be able to edit(update title,due date, time ,location,status,project category in the task list),sort tasks by title, due date, time ,location,status, project category in the task list, mark as done or remove tasks,list all tasks.
 They can search particular/group of tasks by Project category.
-They can also quit and save the current task list to file,read the list of tasks from file and then restart the application with the former state restored.*
+They can also quit and save the current task list to file,read the list of tasks from file and then restart the application with the former state restored.The Integer value entered by the user can be validated and the date entered by the user is also validated.The user is not allowed to enter and perform the operation in the application, if he/she enters the wrong data in the place of Integer Input until the user enters the corrects Integer*

 ## *Getting Started*